b-brankovics/grabb/README.md

 --------------------------------
 #### Citation

-If you use the `GRAbB.pl` or any of the helper programs, please, site the paper describing the program
+If you use the `GRAbB.pl` or any of the helper programs, please, site the paper describing the program.

 _The paper is not yet published_